Learn About Supplements for Autoimmune Disease | Cooper

 A new study published from the VITAL Study population examined the impact of these supplements on the development of autoimmune diseases—specifically rheumatoid arthritis, polymyalgia rheumatica, autoimmune thyroid disease, psoriasis and inflammatory bowel disease.

 For the vitamin D treatment arm, 123 participants in the treatment group and 155 in the placebo group developed a confirmed autoimmune disease (hazard ratio 0.78, 95 percent confidence interval 0.61 to 0.99, P=0.05).
-This means vitamin D supplementation for five years reduced autoimmune diseases by 22 percent.
+In the VITAL trial, fewer participants in the vitamin D group were diagnosed with certain autoimmune conditions compared to placebo.
+These findings suggest a potential relationship between vitamin D status and immune system regulation.

 To eliminate the possibility that participants were already on the verge of developing autoimmune diseases when they enrolled in the study (but were not quite symptomatic), the investigators excluded the first two years of follow-up and reanalyzed the data.
 Although fewer cases were included in this analysis, treatment with vitamin D results in a significantly lower incidence of confirmed autoimmune diseases in comparison with the placebo group (0.61, 0.43 to 0.86, P=0.005).
 This means there was almost a 40 percent reduction in the risk of developing autoimmune diseases in those participants given vitamin D.